-The base of the Guzhangian Stage is estimated to be 503.0 ± 1 Ma.
-This figure is derived from extrapolation between the estimated age of the base of the traditional Upper Cambrian (~500 Ma) (Shergold, 1995), which is closely correlative to the base of the Linguagnostus reconditus Zone of South China (Peng and Robison, 2000; Ahlberg, 2003; Ahlberg et al., 2004), and the estimated age of the base of the traditional Middle Cambrian (510.0 ± 1.0 Ma).
-The age of the base of the traditional Middle Cambrian is well constrained by U-Pb ages on zircons from an ash bed in the Hanford Brook Formation, southern New Brunswick (Landing et al., 1998; Bowring and Erwin, 1998).
+As discussed below, the base of the Guzhangian Stage is estimated to be $503.0 \pm 1$ Ma.
+Shergold (1995) estimated an age of ~500 Ma for the base of the traditional Upper Cambrian, which is closely correlative to the base of the Linguagnostus reconditus Zone of South China (Peng and Robison, 2000; Ahlberg, 2003; Ahlberg et al., 2004).
+The base of the traditional Middle Cambrian is estimated to be $510.0 \pm 1.0$ Ma, an age that is well constrained by U-Pb ages on zircons from an ash bed in the Hanford Brook Formation, southern New Brunswick (Landing et al., 1998; Bowring and Erwin, 1998).
 These estimates provide a duration of about 10 Ma for the traditional Middle Cambrian.
 In South China, seven to nine biozones are recognized in the traditional Middle Cambrian (i.e., the Taijiangian and Wangcunian stages; Peng and Babcock, 2001, Yuan et al., 2002; Peng, 2003).
 In Australia, the same interval is covered by eight biozones (Geyer and Shergold, 2000).
 The average duration, then, for each zone is a little more than 1 million years.
-This suggests that the base of the Guzhangian Stage, coinciding with the base of the Lejopyge Levigata Zone, a level two or three biozones above the P Lejopyge Levigata Zone, is close to an age of 503.0 Ma (possibly slightly younger).
-This estimate accords well with a mean SHRIMP age on zircons of Leyipyata Leyipyata Levigata Zone in the Southwell Sub-group of the Mt.
+This suggests that the base of the proposed Guzhangian Stage, coinciding with the base of the Lejopyge laevigata Zone, a level two or three biozones above the P. punctuosus Zone, is close to an age of 503.0 Ma (possibly slightly younger).
+This estimate accords well with a mean SHRIMP age on zircons of $503.2 \pm$ 3.8 Ma (Perkins and Walshe, 1993) for an interval probably equivalent to the Goniagnostus nathorsti Zone through the basal part of the L. laevigata Zone in the Southwell Subgroup of the Mt.
 Read Volcanics, Tasmania (Jago and McNeil, 1997).

-Encarnación et al. (1999) provided dates from volcanic tuffs in the Taylor Formation, Antarctica, that provide broad support for an age close to 503.0 Ma for the base of the Guzhangian Stage.
-U-Pb ages on zircons recovered from slightly above and below Nilsonia-and Amphoton-bearing carbonate beds yielded a weighted mean age of 505.1 ± 1.3 Ma.
-The sampled strata were interpreted as equivalent to the Floran-Undillan interval as used in Australia (Shergold et al. 1985; Shergold, 1995), but biostratigraphic control on the Taylor Formation is poor.
-Based on occurrences of trilobites in Australia, China, and Siberia, the sampled beds seem to be in a position near the base of the Ptychagnostus punctuosus Zone (equivalent to the Floran-Undillan boundary).
+Encarnación et al. (1999) provided dates from volcanic tuffs in the in the Taylor Formation, Antarctica, that provide broad support for an age close to 503.0 Ma for the base of the Guzhangian Stage.
+U-Pb ages on zircons recovered from slightly above and below Nilsonia- and Amphoton-bearing carbonate beds yielded a weighted mean age of $505.1 \pm 1.3$ Ma.
+The sampled strata were interpreted as equivalent to the Undillan/Floran Stage as used in Australia (Shergold et al. 1985; Shergold, 1995), but biostratigraphic control on the Taylor Formation is poor.
+Based on occurrences of trilobites in Australia, China, and Siberia, the sampled beds seem to be in a position near the base of the Ptychagnostus punctuosus Zone (equivalent to the boundary between the Floran and Undillan stages).